An Ontology-Based Recommender System with an Application to the Star Trek Television Franchise: Materials and Methods

-The texts were preprocessed by removing stop-words, punctuation marks, and words occurring only in one episode transcript.
-The practical motivation for this is that stop-words tend to occur statistically similar in any piece of text in English making their analysis non-informative for text discrimination.
+The texts were preprocessed by removing stop-words, punctuation marks, and~words occurring only in one episode transcript.
+The~practical motivation for this is that stop-words tend to occur statistically similar in any piece of text in English making their analysis non-informative for text discrimination.
 Similarly, unique words do not contribute to the analysis of commonalities between texts.
-In addition, we reduced the words to their stems by using the Porter's stemmer \citep{porter1980algorithm}.
-Given the relative small number of episode transcripts, the process of stemming contributes to reduce the size of the vocabulary used in the collection, and therefore it contributes to reduce the sparsity of the representation.
-The size of the resulting vocabulary is 14,262, the average number of words (stems) per episode is 2,916 with a standard deviation of 801; 6,179 is the maximum number of words in an episode, and 1,301 the minimum.
+In~addition, we reduced the words to their stems by using the Porter's stemmer \citep{porter1980algorithm}.
+Given the relatively small number of episode transcripts, the~process of stemming contributes to reducing the size of the vocabulary used in the collection, and~therefore it contributes to reducing the sparsity of the representation.
+The~size of the resulting vocabulary is 14,262, the~average number of words (stems) per episode is 2916 with a standard deviation of 801; in addition, 6179 is the maximum number of words in an episode, and~1301 is the minimum.
 All preprocessing tasks were performed using the Natural Language Toolkit (NLTK) \citep{Bird2009}.

-\subsection{User Preferences}
+\subsection{User~Preferences}

-User and ratings data for the Star Trek episodes was obtained from the user reviews in the Internet Movie Database (IMDb)~\footnote{See an example review page for the episode annotated in Appendix \ref{SEC:Annotated Episode Example} in \url{https://www.imdb.com/title/tt0708895/reviews?ref_=tt_urv}}.
+User and ratings data for the Star Trek television series episodes were obtained from the user reviews on the Internet Movie Database (IMDb) (For an example review page for the episode annotated in Appendix~\ref{SEC:Annotated Episode Example} see~\cite{Database2019}).
 Each rating given by a user to an episode is on a preference scale from 1 and 10 stars.
-The extraction produced a dataset of 3,975 ratings given by 842 users to 396 episodes.
+The~extraction produced a dataset of 3975 ratings given by 842 users to 396 episodes.
 Figure~\ref{FIG:IMDB_star_trek_ratings} shows the distribution of the ratings.
-This dataset was collected during December 2018 and contained all ratings available for the Star Trek episodes in IMDb until that time.
+This~dataset was collected in December 2018 and contains all ratings available for the Star Trek episodes in IMDb up to that~time.